-As the table shows, almost two-thirds of the Council's budget in 2013/14 was funded by central government support through retained business rates of £66.5m and Revenue Support Grant of £101.2m.
-The remaining balance of the Council's funding came from local taxpayers.
-The Council has kept council tax frozen at the same level since financial year 2008/09; Band D council tax being £1059.93.
+As the chart shows, almost two thirds of the council's net revenue budget in 2014/15 was funded by central government support from retained business rates and Revenue Support Grant.
+The remaining balance of the council's funding came from local taxpayers.

-Revenue Outturn for 2013/14
+Revenue Outturn for 2014/15